Kratom Overdose Symptoms, Prevention & Treatment Guide

 - Powdered Kratom Leaves

-There are several different methods for extracting the active ingredient in kratom, and there can be significant differences in potency between these methods.
-Methanolic extractions appear to be the most potent ahead of ethanol and water, but there are several different sub-methods that can be used including microwave-assisted, ultrasound-assisted, and supercritical carbon dioxide extraction.
+There are several different methods for extracting the active ingredient in kratom.
+There can be significant differences in potency between these methods.
+Methanolic extractions appear to be the most potent ahead of ethanol and water.
+There are also several different sub-methods, including microwave-assisted, ultrasound-assisted, and supercritical carbon dioxide extraction.
 The differing potencies between these methods lead to significant variability in the potency of consumer kratom products.

 Signs & Symptoms Of A Kratom Overdose